Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 16/README.md

 ```
 If no taints are listed in the output, the nodes are now available to schedule any pod without restrictions.

+- If already running pod is crashed on a tainted node and pod not have toleration then pod will be schedule on different node.
 ---

 # **Advanced Concepts of Kubernetes Taints & Tolerations**